 Enter the human, late into this epic voyage played out over billions of years.

-Despite the evidence pervading our physical existence that everything essential for our lives other than sunlight is provided by the species around us, the illusion of separateness has a persistent hold on our intellectual existence.
-Our self-centred senses limit our ability to understand our small part in a system.
-We have sought to tame, shape, control the spaces in which we live, hiding the reality of the fragility and evanescence of our life in a cloak of our own hubris.
+Despite the evidence pervading our physical existence of our interdependence, that everything essential for our lives other than sunlight is provided by the species around us, the illusion of separateness has a persistent hold on our intellectual existence.
+Our self-centred senses limit our ability to understand our part in a wider system.
+We have sought to tame, shape, and control the spaces in which we live, hiding the reality of the fragility and evanescence of our life in a cloak of our own hubris.
 The inability of so many to integrate the oneness of all species into their thinking and behaviour is a threat to the beauty and grandeur of life on earth.

 We should be under no illusions about the condition of life on this planet in comparison to even recent history.
 Every major living system in the world is in decline as a result of the way we live.
 The species of the earth are undergoing extinctions at many times the historical rate.
 The rise of humankind is quickly becoming one of the great periodic calamities to befall life, a mass extinction event.
 We affect this world on an astonishing scale, diminishing this shared space for the other species of this world, affecting their freedom, joy, ability to thrive or even exist.
 The sum total of individual human actions is doing this, on a scale so catastrophic that we are substantially reducing the vibrancy of the processes which gave us life, evolution itself.

 Our response to questioning our place in the world has been to construct mystical views of ourselves.
-Human exceptionalism is the ideological status quo, central to the teachings of our religions and secular beliefs.
+Human exceptionalism is the ideological status quo, central to the teachings of our religious and secular beliefs.
 We believe in our own preeminence to a degree that words like arrogance and hubris struggle to fully capture.
 We believe that the earth, evolution, life itself would have little meaning or purpose beyond us, that everything is and should be completely subservient to human desire.
 Egocentric thinking lies, unquestioned, at the heart of our philosophies and actions.
 Perhaps the starkest evidence of this cosmic delusion is the name we have chosen for our own species - Homo Sapien, the wise ape.

 It is without question that through a particular sort of intelligence humans have come to dominate the other species of this world.
 All animals descend from the same bloodline, naturally sharing many characteristics though of course in differing degrees.
 We shouldn't forget that in so many other ways other animals are superior to us.
 People find it difficult to imagine that any other animal could evolve in the future to have the distinctive capabilities which we have, despite the fact that we have common ancestors, despite the fact that we have evolved from simple forms of life.
-The possibility that humanity might be superseded in evolutionary terms is interesting, not because this is imminently likely, but primarily because such a possibility is inconceivable to most people.
+The possibility that humanity might be matched or superseded in evolutionary terms is interesting, not because this is imminently likely, but primarily because such a possibility is inconceivable to most people.
 It is a thought experiment that tells us something interesting about our way of perceiving ourselves: separate, alone, magical, vain, conveniently deluded.

 It is predictable enough that an overly dominant species such as us, devoid of the wisdom to govern its own behaviour, will eventually bring the natural world to a state of decline.
 Evolution is a chaotic process, not the self-balancing system some profess it to be; humanity would never have been able to affect the world as it has if that were true.
 There is little limit to the expansion of a species other than the ability to survive and reproduce.
 With the adaptability our intelligence allows us, we are able to expand and modify our environments, extending natural limits we would have otherwise faced.
 We have caused the extinction of many species, at little gain to ourselves, but also at little immediate consequence as we are able to turn our gaze to the next unfortunate victim.
 Time and time again throughout our history we have exhausted the fertility of the soil in productive areas around the globe, and although this has led to great suffering, social upheaval and the passing of civilizations, as a species it has merely halted our progress momentarily.
 We leave behind a desert and then simply seek the next fertile patch to denude, forgetting the path we have travelled in the historical blindness of our individual lifetimes.
 Even now we understand this history and how deeply our interaction with the environment has shaped us, few pause to reflect on it.